tskoyo/lingua-chain/README.md

 ## Project Overview

 LinguaChain empowers users to collaboratively evolve an artificial language by proposing, voting on, and implementing changes.
 The integration of ElizaOS plays a central role in this process, providing an AI-powered agent that assists users in creating new symbols, words, and rules.
-This framework ensures a seamless and intuitive experience, even for non-technical users, while maintaining transparency and decentralization through blockchain-based governance.
+This framework ensures an intuitive experience, even for non-technical users, while maintaining transparency and decentralization through blockchain-based governance.

 ## Key Features